 People naturally seek the easiest route.

 We skip leg day because we don’t like the pain.
-Then wonder why our legs are small.
+Then wonder why our legs are so small.
 People refuse to watch what they eat.
-Then shovel processed food and gobs of sugar in their mouths.
-A decade later, they start wondering why they’re fat.
+Then shovel processed food and gobs of sugar in their mouths and a decade later, they start wondering why they’re fat.
+Or, you need a certification for your job, but don’t want to have to study or pay for it, then wonder why you don’t get promoted.

 No Pain Means An Average Life